-Don’t get me wrong though, as much as things improved on the chatter front, there was still a proverbial anxiety that hovered about them and I couldn’t help but wonder, “What are you so afraid of?”
+Don’t get me wrong though, as much as things improved on the chatter front, there was still proverbial anxiety that hovered about them and I couldn’t help but wonder, “What are you so afraid of?”

-Later during that meeting, our ice-breaker intros finally answered that question.
+Later during that meeting, our ice-breaker intros finally answered that burning question.
 Do you know what their introductions involved?
 Well, it was a countless theme of telling everyone how they were boring, had no hobbies and did nothing in their spare time.
 As you can imagine, opinionated little me sat there silently flabbergasted.

 “What do you mean you don’t like anything?
 Or do anything?
 Everyone likes something!”

 Maybe this is why we’re the generation of the selfie?
 Constantly exploring the lost elements of our personality through instantly gratifying images where our eyes are enlarged and our face shapes altered to almond-shaped perfection.
-We are the era of the ego – why?
+We are the era of the ego.
+Why?
 Because we’ve forgotten to be confident in what makes us unique!
 Again, this does not apply to everyone who does this (who doesn’t like a good selfie sometimes?) but to those who have forgotten that bridge of happiness, is this you?
 Are you a person who talks about the superficial, rather than the supernatural?
 The one who would watch a film just because it’s something to do on a Saturday afternoon, rather than having a specific pull towards the story or genre?